Rui-San/LAPR2_2023_2024/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
 MS has a wide range of employees who carry out the most varied tasks in the context of managing green spaces.
 Some job examples are designer, estimator, gardener, electrician or bricklayer.
 Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving